Raphhh/balloon/README.md

 [![License](https://poser.pugx.org/raphhh/balloon/license.svg)](https://packagist.org/packages/raphhh/balloon)

-Balloon is a file manager with different kinds of data formats.
+Balloon is a file manager which supports different kinds of data formats.
 It help you to get, add, modify or remove data from files like csv, json, xml or yaml.

-You can use it as a Data Access Layer (DAL) and work with array, or use it as an Object Relational Mapping (ORM) and work with objects.
+You can use it as a Data Access Layer (DAL) and work with arrays, or use it as an Object Relational Mapping (ORM) and work with objects.

 ## Installation